batuhanbakanay/common/README.md

 # Common
 Common is an MVP project for an activity-first social application.
-The app helps users create small social activities, discover activities created by others, and request to join them.
+The app helps users create small social activities, discover activities created by others, and request to join them.## Project Status

+This project is currently in the MVP planning phase.